-- In May 2016, an Alcohol and Other Drug Expert Advisory Group was established to help guide WAPHA in planning and commissioning activities.
+- In May 2016, an Alcohol and Other Drug Expert Advisory Group was established to help guide WAPHA in it’s initial round of planning and commissioning activities.

-- Members are comprised of individuals with suitable knowledge and experience in the field, and the ability to take a systems approach to improving outcomes both for individuals and the broader community.
+- Membership was comprised of individuals with suitable knowledge and experience in the field, and the ability to take a systems approach to improving outcomes both for individuals and the broader community.

 - An Aboriginal Advisory Group for mental health and alcohol and drugs was also established in December 2016 to provide advice on the commissioning of services to meet the needs of Aboriginal people across WA.